-The Task Force is comprised of twenty-one (21) MS4s listed in Section A, Table 1-0 of this annual report.
-All MS4s use a standard memorandum of agreement that provides the structure, administration and legal authority of the organization.
+The Task Force is comprised of twenty-one (23) MS4s listed below, Table 1-0 of this annual report.
+All MS4s use a standard memorandum of agreement that provides the structure, administration, and legal authority of the organization.
 The legal name of the Task Force is Lower Rio Grande Valley Texas Pollutant Discharge Elimination System Stormwater Task Force.
 This is a system-wide annual report including information for all permittees.
 All represented permittees have signed the report in accordance with signatory requirements, 30 Texas Administrative Code (TAC) §305.128.